Links on Android Authority may earn us a commission. Learn more.

 As of September 2020, Microsoft had sold 48 million Xbox One game consoles according to Statista.
 The previous generation Xbox was a great success despite its rocky launch.
 Seven years later, it’s time for a new generation of game consoles.
 With less power than the new Xbox flagship — the Xbox Series X — and its big rival the Sony PS5, is the digital-only Xbox Series S worth purchasing?
 Find out in Android Authority’s Microsoft Xbox Series S review.

-Update, July 2021: Added details about upcoming games, availability, and performance comparisons.
+Update, December 2021: Added details about upcoming games, availability, and new cloud features.

 Design: Brilliantly minimal